Welcome to

 Root Archery had been a supplier to Shakespeare for a number of years.
 Ernie had sold a number of his bow designs to Shakespeare.
 Some of the designs were modified and renamed.
 The Root Warrior became the Necedah, the Brush Master became the Kaibab, the Field Master became the Ocala, the Predator became the Super Necedah.
 The first bows of this type bore the name "Root, by Shakespeare".
 Shortly after Root sold his company to Shakespeare and went to work full time for them as a production manager and consultant (as part of the Root sales agreement).
 However, the Root name was dropped completely.
 Notwithstanding his full time job as Shakespeare’s production manager, Ernie also continued producing his own line of bows on the side under his "ROOT" name even though the business had been previously sold to Shakespeare.
 It was reported that Ernie's transition as Shakespeare employee wasn't a smooth one as Ernie came to believe that Shakespeare had taken advantage of him in the purchase and sale agreement.

 As mentioned, Shakespeare closed its archery equipment division in 1976 and did not pursue the transition to compound bows.
 To a degree, ProLine is a descendant of Shakespeare and later Darton archery.
 Proline was a Michigan archery company that had built some bows for Shakespeare.
-Proline built recurves for Shakespeare during the 1960’s through the mid 1970’s, and later compounds and accessories though the 1990s.
+Proline built various recurves for Shakespeare during the 1960’s through the mid 1970’s, and later Proline compounds and accessories though the 1990s.
 Proline was acquired by Darton Archery in the late 1990s.
 They have since tried to re-establish themselves once or twice since Darton owned the brand, and the last incarnation was in 2002.
 Shakespeare made some modifications to the Proline, and it is unknown how much influence Ernie Root had on the designs.
-Proline continued while Shakespeare Archery division closed down.
+Proline continued while the Shakespeare Archery division closed down.
 At first both the Shakespeare and the Proline company logos appeared on the bows.
-Eventually an "S" appeared before "Proline".
+Eventually an "S" (for Shakespeare) appeared before "Proline".
 Most of the Shakespeare Proline Birds of Prey models still around today are of the S-Proline vintage.
 Proline stopped making recurves in the late 1970’s and turned its interest to the compound bow market.

 For more indepth information about Root and Shakespeare bows, visit https://shakespearearchery.blogspot.com/